What are pulmonary (lung) nodules?

-What causes lung nodules?
+What causes them?

 Lung nodules may be caused by:

-A lung cancer.
+- A lung cancer.

-A cancer that has spread (metastasized) to the lung from another part of the body.
+- A cancer that has spread (metastasized) to the lung from another part of the body.

-A growth that is not cancer.
+- A growth that isn't cancer.

-An infection, or a scar from an old infection.
+- An infection, or a scar from an old infection.

-Conditions that cause inflammation, like sarcoidosis.
+- Conditions that cause inflammation, like sarcoidosis.

-Abnormal blood vessels that clump together, like an arteriovenous malformation.
+- Abnormal blood vessels that clump together, like an arteriovenous malformation.

-Being exposed to or breathing in harmful substances, like tobacco smoke or asbestos.
+- Being exposed to or breathing in harmful substances, like tobacco smoke or asbestos.

-Often a cause is not found.
+Often a cause isn't found.

-What are the symptoms of lung nodules?
+What are the symptoms?

 A lung nodule might not cause any symptoms.
 But you may have symptoms from whatever caused the nodule, like symptoms of an infection.

-How are lung nodules diagnosed?
+How are they diagnosed?